Aug

 1 Corinthians 4:5

-As a soldier, being invisible when necessary, and having the ability to pass through walls, a saint can be thought of as a “ghost”, an expression that has been misappropriated by many a covert organisation.
+As a soldier, being invisible when necessary, and quite likely having the ability to pass through walls, a saint can be thought of as a “ghost”, an expression that has been misappropriated by many a covert organisation.

 The wolf and the lamb shall feed together, and the lion shall eat straw like the bullock: and dust shall be the serpent’s meat.
 They shall not hurt nor destroy in all my holy mountain, saith the LORD.